BDNF, Your Brain, And Pain - How Chemicals In Your Body Can Contribute To Low Back Pain

 Neuroplasticity is a term that refers to the ability of the nervous system to change how it works in response to certain internal or external stimulations like injuries or trauma.
 Researchers have been investigating how chronic pain can come about when our nervous systems respond to injuries in the wrong way - particularly when it comes to low back pain, osteoarthritis, and fibromyalgia.

 Certain hormones, known as neurotrophins, control how our nervous systems work.
-One of these hormones is BDNF.
-BDNF is an important member of the neurotrophin family and it is essential for the healthy development of our nervous system and in neuroplasticity.
+One of these hormones is BDNF, an important member of the neurotrophin family and an essential player for the healthy development of our nervous system.

 The Link Between BDNF And Inflammation